 A location like this was the perfect venue for a travel photography workshop, as noted by PhotoTreks founder and tour leader, Lester V. Ledesma.

-Bhutan is one of the hottest emerging destinations today, and it offers that rare opportunity for photographers to explore really a place, as opposed to just touring it,” said the multi-awarded lensman who has documented Asia for over a decade.
+Bhutan is one of the hottest emerging destinations today, and it offers that rare opportunity for photographers to really explore a place, as opposed to just touring it,” said the multi-awarded lensman who has documented Asia for over a decade.
 “This is one of my favorite destinations, and I’m so happy to show others why I love it so much,” Ledesma added.
 A partnership with Bhutan travel agency Druk Asia helped make PhotoTreks: Bhutan a reality.